tmarjomaa/building4/content/posts/lets-give-azure-data-explorer-kusto-emulator-a-spin-in wsl.md

 $ docker --version
 ```

-If you are getting errors about that docker daemon cannot be connected, let's make sure [systemd is enabled(https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/)].
-While inside the WSL distro, let's edit ```/etc/wsl.conf``` file by running ````sudo nano /etc/wsl.conf```.
+If you are getting errors about that docker daemon cannot be connected, let's make sure [systemd is enabled](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/).
+While inside the WSL distro, let's edit ```/etc/wsl.conf``` file by running ```sudo nano /etc/wsl.conf```.
 Add the following configuration to the file and close the editor.

 ```
 [boot]